bpourian/CAPONE-API/README.md

 The tech-test specifications hadn't indicated which stack to use for this build.
 I completed this task with the stack that had most recent exposure to.
 I did this so I could complete the task and demonstrate my understanding of the full-stack.

-The website can be accessed through local-host and you have the option to either interact with it using the UI or GET and PUT API requests in the form of a JSON.
+The website can be accessed through local-host and you have the option to either interact with it using the UI or API GET and PUT requests via `curl` or `Postman`.
 Further documentation below.

 Specifications
 ------